triquetrx/retail-banking-portal/README.md

-# Getting Started with Create React App
+# Getting Started with Banking Portal

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application was made with the help react js

 ## Available Scripts

+In the project directory, you can run:

-> After cloning the project
+After cloning the project
 ### `npm install`

-This command will install all te node modules aka dependencies and follow the steps below
+This command will install all te node modules aka dependencies <br/>

-In the project directory, you can run:
+after which follow the steps below

 ### `npm start`